ziondoz/Best-and-Worst-States-to-Retire-in-The-US/README.md

 The crime rate at New hampshire is high and Tennessee is relatively most affordable, The Weather in Maine is relatively worse with high crime rate.
 # Recommendations:
-Investments in States like Georgia,Florida and Tennessee will thrive more than other places
+Investments in States like Georgia,Florida and Tennessee will thrive more than other places.